 The book deals with refugee status and the loss of a father due to war.
 The approach is direct but gentle, focusing on the emotional weight of displacement rather than the violence of conflict.
 It is secular in nature and concludes with a realistic, hopeful resolution where Sangoel finds a sense of agency.

-Parents should be prepared to discuss what a refugee is.
+Parents should be prepared to discuss the reasons why people become refugees, focusing on the idea that people are forced to leave their homes due to war or other dangerous situations.
 The book mentions that Sangoel's father was killed in the war, which is a brief but significant detail that may require a moment of pause.
 A child coming home from school sad or angry because their name was mispronounced or mocked, or a child expressing that they wish they were "normal" like the other kids.

 Younger children (6-7) will focus on the bright illustrations and the fun of the picture puzzle.
-Older children (8-9) will better grasp the deeper themes of ancestral pride and the difficulty of cultural assimilation.
+Older children (8-9) will better grasp the deeper themes of ancestral pride and the challenges of adapting to a new culture.

 Sangoel and his mother and sister arrive in the United States from a refugee camp after leaving war-torn Sudan.
 Everything is new and confusing, but Sangoel's biggest challenge is his name.
 His teacher and classmates struggle to pronounce it, making him feel like he is losing his identity.
 Remembering his father's advice that his name is a link to his ancestors, Sangoel uses his creativity to make a "rebus" (a picture puzzle) that teaches everyone how to say his name correctly, bridging the gap between his past and his new home.